softwaremagico/BlackGecko/README.md

 # Redowl
-Basic alarm system based in Python and a Raspberry Pi
+Basic alarm system based in Python and a Raspberry Pi.
+It has been developed as a continuation of the [Beholder](https://github.com/jorgehortelano/beholder) project, that uses Whatsapp instead of Google Hangouts.

 This project is based on the [hangups] (https://github.com/tdryer/hangups) API for Google Hangouts.
-A

 This software has been developed using a Raspberry Pi 2 Model B with a LM393 Sound Detection Sensor Module and a Pyroelectric Infrared PIR Motion Sensor Detector Module HC-SR501.
 The operating system is an Ubuntu Mate 16.04.

+## Dependencies
+  1. Python 3.3+
+  2. Hangups api for python

 ## Installation